jross765/JGnuCashLibNTools/gnucash-api/README.md

 This is the core module of the project, providing all low-level read-/write access functions to a GnuCash file.

 ## Major Changes
+### V. 1.5 &rarr; 1.6
+* Fixed a couple of bugs in write-branch of API (for various entities), esp. in object-deleting code.

+* Introduced `GCsh(Writable)AccountLot(Impl)`, which has a similar relationship to GnuCashAccount as `GnuCash(Writable)TransactionSplit` has to `GnuCash(Writable)Transaction`.

+  This is needed to report on lots in securities (stock) accounts, and that, in turn, is needed to prepare German tax filings (so-called "FIFO principle").

+* `GnuCashWritableAccount(Impl)`, `GnuCash(Writable)File(Impl)`: Expanded interface and implemented it.

+* Significantly improved overall test coverage, esp. in write-branch.

+* Various minor changes, cleaning and improving code.

 ### V. 1.4 &rarr; 1.5
 * `GnuCash(Writable)Commodity(Impl)`: New methods `get(Writable)StockAccounts()`, which is a handy short-cut for specific use cases.